 Kate was getting much closer to the age of having options and she definitely was contemplating how she could stay put and not join us.
 This broke my heart but on a certain level, I understood it.
 I was already having thoughts of when I could get off this rollar coaster ride too….
 She had started to stay extra long at friends houses, with the possibilty of just staying on long term.
 We each had a different relationship with Mom, and she was beyond done with the roller coaster ride.
 On one-hand she wanted to run as far and as fast as she could, but on the other hand she couldn’t bare leaving us alone with Mom.
 It was a tough spot to be in.

 In October, the new boyfriend drove up from Missouri in his black pickup truck with a covered cab.
 They threw a mattress into the back with some blankets and surrounded it with our one-bag limit belongings.
 Very early one crisp Fall morning, two of my good friends stood outside our house and cried as we hugged eachother and said our good bye's.
 The other two people we had to say good bye to were Kate and Dad.
 Kate was visably angry with Mom for putting us in this situation.
 Dad was devastated.
 His eyes were filled with tears and his shoulders were slummed over.
 It was hard to see him like this.
 We were trying to be so positive for this “new adventure” that we couldn’t fully let in this sense of loss.
-But he was seeing three of his four daughters drive away and off to another country.
+But he was seeing two of his three daughters drive away and off to another country.
 One more difficult moment to digest, at too young of an age.

 Mom had relentlessly drilled into our heads what to say at the border crossing.
 You see, Mom and Dad weren’t divorced, so her and the new boyfriend couldn’t get married yet.
 Besides the fact they had only known each other for a few months… this wasn’t exactly planned out over a long period of time.
 No t’s were crossed or i’s dotted.
 This was Mom’s typical knee-jerk decision making that we had become used to by now.